carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <p>
-  So why doesn&#8217;t Enigmail let you choose which subkey is being used for encryption?
+  So why doesn't Enigmail let you choose which subkey is being used for encryption?
 As far as I can tell this is by design:
 </p>